Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 </li>
 <li>
 Feature: Responsive picture that changes based on the browser.
 The value the feature provided: One image is presented on viewports with max-widths of 699px (e.g. an iphone), a different photo is shown on viewports over 700px (e.g. a laptop).
-If there is any issue with the brower, a separate image is also included as an alternative
+If there is any issue with the brower, a separate image is also included as an alternative, this is the happy group image which is shown on the <em>Welcome Page</em>.
 What it aims to achieve: Present alternative photos that are more suited to different viewports (iphone versus laptop) and also offer an alternative image if there is any issue opening these pictures
 </li>
 <li>